daniel-rusu/pods4k/immutable-arrays/README.md

 </details>

-The memory of storing references to cached wrappers is often much higher than storing the values themselves:
+Storing references to cached wrappers often uses much more memory than storing the values themselves:

 ![cached values](./resources/memory/CachedValues.png)

 The cache hit rate is highest when working with `Boolean`, `Byte`, and `Char` data types.
-However, storing references to these cached wrappers takes 2 - 8X more memory than storing the values themselves!
+However, referencing these cached wrappers consumes 2 to 8 times more memory than storing the values directly!

 <details>
 <summary>Int memory consumption is reduced by over 3X in most scenarios</summary>